WokLibCodeClub/.github/profile/README.md

 ---

-## Next Code Club sessions: Saturday 6th September 2025
+## Next Code Club sessions: Saturday 27th September 2025

-Our next sessions will take place on **Saturday 6th September 2025** in the *small meeting room* at Wokingham Library, Carnival Hub, Wellington Road, RG40 2AF.
+Our next sessions will take place on **Saturday 27th September 2025** in the *small meeting room* at Wokingham Library, Carnival Hub, Wellington Road, RG40 2AF.

 ---

 ## Scratch (first session 10.30am to 11.30am)

-The next session will take place on **Saturday 6th September 2025**.
-As this is the first session of the new school year we will be covering the basics of coding.
-This will involve the coding game called *Code for Life: Rapid Router*, and some beginner projects in Scratch.
+The next session will take place on **Saturday 27th September 2025**.
+We will start of with some more coding using the Rapid Router game, starting at level 19 where we start using *Repeat* loops.
+The link for Rapid Router is [https://www.codeforlife.education/rapidrouter/#](https://www.codeforlife.education/rapidrouter/#). ***Please note*** You need a Code for Life login to access this level.
+If you do not have a login please follow the instructions [below](#Code-for-Life-account).
 We will be coding on the library's own laptops, so you don't need to bring your own computer.

 You will need a accounts for both *Scratch* and *Code for Life: Rapid Router* for the Code Club's Scratch sessions.